Max-Sum Diversification, Monotone Submodular Functions and Dynamic Updates: Conclusion

 \section{Conclusion}

 We study the max-sum diversification with monotone submodular set functions and give a natural 2-approximation greedy algorithm for the problem when there is a cardinality constraint.
 We further extend the problem to matroid constraints and give a 2-approximation local search algorithm for the problem.
 We examine the dynamic update setting for modular set functions, where the weights and distances are constantly changing over time and the goal is to maintain a solution with good quality with a limited number of updates.
 We propose a simple update rule: the oblivious (single swap) update rule, and show that if the weight-perturbation is not too large, we can maintain an approximation ratio of 3 with a single update.
 The diversification problem has many important applications and there are many interesting future directions.
 Although in this paper we restricted ourselves to the max-sum objective, there are many other well-defined notion of diversity that can be considered, see for example~\cite{Chandra:1996:FDR:645898.756652} and \cite{GoSh09}.
 The max-sum case can be also studied for specific metrics such as the $\ell_1$-norm in Euclidean space as considered by Fekete and Meijer \cite{FeketeM03} who provide a linear time optimal algorithm for constant $p$ and a PTAS when $p$ is part of the input.
 Their PTAS algorithm also provides a $(2+\epsilon)$-approximation for the $\ell_2$-norm.
-Their algorithms exploit the geomtric nature of the metric space.
+Their algorithms exploit the geometric nature of the metric space.
 Other specific metric spaces are also of interest.